Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html
 ```

 However, if you are on Windows, you must build it from source.
-Refer to their [repository](https://github.com/facebookresearch/detectron2) to see how to install on Windows.
+Refer to their [repository](https://github.com/facebookresearch/detectron2) or refer to [this issue](https://github.com/Trusted-AI-Labs/APTITUDE_Toolbox/issues/5) to have some hints how to install on Windows.

 ### Troubleshooting 🔫